field_block:node:guide:title

 Payment Agreements

-You cannot have a payment agreement unless you surrender your liquor license.
-For more information, call us at 651-556-3003 or 1-800-657-3909 (toll-free).
+You cannot have a payment agreement unless you surrender your liquor license or if your business is subject to Cannabis Tax.
+For more information, contact us at 651-556-6830.